 4) Publish Long Posts

-Twitter started the short post movement with their 140-character limit, but it’s a good policy to maintain on all the social media platforms.
+Twitter started the short post movement with their 140-character limit (now 280-character limit), but it’s a good policy to maintain on all the social media platforms.
 We are constantly bombarded with an increasing amount of content from all directions.
 As a result, our attention span is shrinking, and if we don’t think something is worth our time, we won’t hesitate to move on.

 It’s better to keep your message as short as possible and provide a link to your website.
 If people want to learn more, they can always click on your link.
 But if they’re not interested in what you’re selling, trying to drown them in information about this thing they don’t care about will just irritate them.